Productivity Management - Traditional Management Function-wise Explanation

 Performance management covers two main areas: (a) activities to monitor performance; and (b) activities to reinforce performance and motivate employees.

 Productivity Level and Growth

 An organisation’s productivity performance can be monitored in terms of the productivity level measured by the various productivity ratios, or the change in productivity level over time.
-Productivity level represents the efficiency and effectiveness of resource utilisation achieved at a given point in time.
+Productivity level represents the efficiency and effectiveness of resource utilization achieved at a given point in time.
 Comparison of productivity levels must be made between similar entities.
-For example, the management of a restaurant chain may compare the labour productivity of outlet A against that of outlet B.
+For example, the management of a restaurant chain may compare the labor productivity of outlet A against that of outlet B.

 The change in productivity level over time is expressed as a percentage.
 It indicates dynamism and the potential for achieving higher productivity levels.
 An organisation with a consistently high productivity growth rate may overtake another with a negative growth rate, even if its current productivity level is lower.

 Within the organisation, comparisons can be made against its productivity goals and targets to evaluate the effectiveness of the productivity efforts; and against its past performance for trend analysis.
 Comparisons can also be made across different operational units and different employees for performance appraisals.

 Information on any organisation’s productivity performance is rendered useless if it does not lead to further improvements.
 It is therefore important to put in place a review and feedback mechanism to gather valuable information for strategic planning and training purposes.
 The information should be made readily available to all employees to improve the performance of the organisation or the unit that they are in.

 To sustain the productivity drive, a clear link between rewards and achievements must be established.
 The wealth generated by the organisation should be distributed back to those who have contributed to the production process.

 1. Recognition Schemes